halfhp/lex/README.md

 }
 ```

-Remember that whatever naming convention you use, remember that the key names uses in Strings.xml
+Remeber that key names are case-sensitive in Lex.
+For clarity
-**must exactly match**, including casing.
+it's strong suggested that you use the upper-case naming convention shown above.

 ### Create your template strings
-Key names are case sensitive and your strings.xml key usage must exactly match the enum value names
+As mentioned above, Lex key names are case sensitive and your strings.xml key usage must exactly match
-defined in Step 3.
+what is declared in your key enum.

 Doesn't Work:
 ```